anufrievroman/calcure/README.md

 ## Usage

 Run `calcure` in your terminal.
-You may need to restart your terminal after install.
+You may need to restart your terminal after the install.

 ### User arguments

-Calcure support automations and can be started in special mods using user arguments.
+Calcure supports automations and can be started in special mods using various user arguments.
 Please refer [to this wiki page](https://github.com/anufrievroman/calcure/wiki/User-arguments) for the list of options.

 ### Key bindings

-List of all key bindings can be accessed [in the wiki](https://github.com/anufrievroman/calcure/wiki/Key-bindings) and via `?` key in the program.
+[List of all key bindings](https://github.com/anufrievroman/calcure/wiki/Key-bindings) can be accessed in the wiki and via `?` key in the program.

 ### Settings